drivetosouth/SafeDialBench-Dataset/README.md

 ## Cite

-If you find our work helpful, feel free to give us a cite.
+If you find our work helpful, feel free to cite this work.

 ```